 When someone uses a keyword to perform a search, they want to accomplish something, whether it’s to find a particular website or a restaurant in a specific area.

 That want or intent to accomplish something is known as ‘user intent’.
 Twinword Ideas’ SEO keyword tool can detect three forms of user intent: know, buy, and local.

 Thus, the tool allows users to filter results by local user intent, cutting out a lot of the keywords that aren’t relevant to local businesses.
 You can also personalize your results by narrowing your request down even further (but still keeping it local) by using filters for keyword patterns, search volume, SEO competition, CPC, and a lot more!

 And the best part?
 All of Twinword’s pricing plans include the user intent feature.
 So you don’t need a super expensive solution to get started with your local SEO.

 Local SEO works in very much the same way as normal SEO (search engine activity that covers everything on the web that isn’t specifically local).

-Your business’s ranking in both local and normal search results depend on how well your site and content performs in the 200 or so ranking factors that Google has established.
+Your business’s ranking in both local and normal search results depends on how well your site and content performs in the 200 or so ranking factors that Google has established.
 Below we’ve summarized 7 of the most important ranking factors for local SEO.